As tempting as it is to start a blog, there is a lot more to it than

 Chris Brogan, Meryl K. Evans, Men With Pens, etc. There are plenty more

-great bloggers out there but this should be a good start for you![2]
+great bloggers out there but this should be a good start for you![2] - News blogs are also good to learn from.
+News blogs such as The

 Huffington Post, etc., take news stories and provide their opinions on